dsw7/InoDAQ/README.md

 `ino.ino` sketch via the Arduino CLI or the Arduino GUI.
 I strongly recommend using the CLI and am including instructions here.
 #### Install `arduino-cli`
+**NOTE:** These instructions vary strongly between boards.
+In this case I will only describe the installation of the Arduino Uno board.

-Install the `arduino-cli` suite if it is not installed:
+Start by installing the `arduino-cli` suite if it is not installed:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/arduino/arduino-cli/master/install.sh | sh
 ```